 Rural Resort Communities

-Rural resort communities that receive approval for adjusted Area Median Income (AMI) limits under C.R.S. § 29-32-105.5 must ensure that all counted projects comply with the approved AMI adjustment at the time they are counted.
+Rural Resort Communities that receive approval for adjusted Area Median Income (AMI) limits under C.R.S. § 29-32-105.5 must ensure that all units meet the approved AMI adjustment.
+Projects not receiving Proposition 123 funding may still count toward compliance if they meet the approved AMI threshold for the jurisdiction.

 For guidance on the petition process, including required documentation and eligibility criteria, visit the Colorado Division of Housing’s Rural Resort Income Limit Petition Process.

-- Through a park-wide affordability mechanism, if the entire park or a subset of units is subject to affordability protections.
+- As Preservation, through a park-wide Affordability Mechanism, if the entire park or a subset of units is subject to affordability protections.

 - Resident-Owned Cooperatives (ROCs), where tenants collectively own the park.